-Of course, the football-themed “fundraiser” is for a good cause and a great way to “kick off” the United Way 2013 Community Investment Pledge Drive.
+Of course, the football-themed “fun raiser” is for a good cause and a great way to “kick off” the United Way’s 2009 Fall Campaign.

-United Way’s Partnering Agencies will be on hand to tell their stories regarding the valuable service and support their efforts provide to local residents in need.
+United Way agencies will be on hand to tell their stories regarding the valuable service and support their efforts provide to local residents in need.

-Each year, the annual Jambalaya Cook-Off has had more than 1,000 people come thru the door, so get there early-the Natchez Convention Center doors open at 11 a.m. and will be serving until 2:00 p.m.
+Each year, the annual Jambalaya Cook-Off has sold out, so get there early — the Natchez Convention Center doors open at 11 a.m.

 You’ll be treating your taste buds to some great local fare while helping support those who need it most.